iitzco/tfserve/README.md

 * **What if I don't know the tensor names?**

 > You can use `tfserve.helper.estimate_io_tensors(model_path)` function to get a list of possible input/output tensor names.

+## Limitation

+> It only works with one-to-one models.
+That is, models that need to run the graph only once to get the inference.
+> Other architectures of inference will be supported soon.
+Help is appreciated!